dolomighty/dosbox-0.74-3-SRDP/README.md

 SRDP (wip name) stands for simple remote debug protocol,
 a lightweight protocol to remotely control dosbox debugger

-why not GDB-RSP if there's a patch which implements it? too complex, imo.
+why not GDB-RSP, when there's a patch which implements it? too unfriendly & complex, imo.
 also my main reverse engineering tool IDA do not work properly with the current implementation:
 it hangs too often, it have problems tracking code, etc.
 GDB support for x86 real mode is a bit lacking, to say the least.